-Adrienne Gaha is a Sydney-born painter who works in Australia and the UK.
+Adrienne Gaha is a Sydney-born painter who lives between Australia, France and the UK.
 She has exhibited both domestically and internationally since 1986, and features in the collections of major institutions including National Gallery of Victoria and Art Gallery of Western Australia.
-Gaha’s works are all at once energetic and sublime, oscillating between existence and non-existence, past and present.
-In a fusion of figuration and abstraction, Gaha’s uses paint in all the ways it can be handled – painting with a single colour, wiping back with turpentine, making glazes and building up with thick brushstrokes.
-Her works are characterised by dribbles and splashes, drawing the viewer back to focus on the materiality of the paint itself.
+Her works are an energetic fusion of abstraction and figuration, developed through references to mythological scenes from art history that seem to rise to the surface like revealed pentimenti.
+Figures from Titian, Bouguereau and Bunny are intimated through curving brushstrokes.
+Ocean swells, oaks and striding horses emerge across her canvases.
+To achieve this, Gaha uses paint in all the ways it can be handled – smudging, scumbling, wiping back with turpentine using rags and brushes, making glazes, and building up with thick brushstrokes.
+Gaha’s skilful applications of paint coaxes the eye into focusing on the material beauty and liquid quality of the painted surface.

 Sign up to be the first for exclusive news on this artist.